Drifter-Supremo/gorlea-snap-tales/memory-bank/tasks.md

 - [x] Add logo to the login page
 - [x] Add logo to the header
 - [x] Set logo as favicon
+- [x] Update branding from "AI Stories" to "Stories"
 - [ ] Ensure consistent brand colors across components

 ## Phase 3: Core Functionality